matthewjmiller/mattmiller/CV.md

 ## Local Presentations

 "Lively Words," College of the Ozarks micro-convocation, 21 September 2023.

+Panelist, "Faithful Use of Artificial Intelligence," Faculty Workshops, College of the Ozarks, August 2023.

 Panelist, "Composition Instructor Panel," College of the Ozarks Writing Center Orientation, 2023.